FasterSpeeding/Reinhard/README.md

 ### Self-hosted.

-This can be self hosted through only a few easy steps.
+This can be self hosted through only a few easy steps:

-1: Ensure you have docker-compose installed.
+1. Ensure you have docker-compose installed.
-2: Rename .env.example to .env and fill in the required entries.
+2. Rename .env.example to .env and fill in the required entries.
-2: Run docker-compose up
+3. Run `docker-compose up`.